vitaly-t/decomment/README.md

 ## Performance

-This library uses [esprima] to guarantee correct processing for regular expressions.
+For JSON and JavaScript this library uses [esprima] to guarantee correct processing for regular expressions.

 As an example, it can process [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) in under 100ms, which is 1.1MB ~ 30,000 lines of JavaScript.